-Assuming the Manager role, you can modify a number of items for the account of another user.
+Assuming the Manager role, you can modify several items for the account of another user.
 For example, if users are unable to log in Log in (verb): Process in which an individual gains access to a computer system after providing sufficient credentials to authenticate their unique identity.
 Login (noun): User credentials, typically a username and matching password. because they forgot their password or no longer have an authentication Process used to verify the identity of a user, user device, or other entity, usually through a username and password. mobile device, you can perform a reset for their account.

 To edit a user account

 Go to Settings > Users to open the page that displays the list of user accounts in your USM Anywhere environment.

 Note: Sometimes a displays in the Status column.
 This icon means that the user account is locked for 30 minutes after 3 failed login attempts within 15 minutes.
 You can unlock the account by sending the user a password reset email (see Send Password Reset below).

 If your own user account is locked, you can wait 30 minutes and try again or contact AT&T Cybersecurity Technical Support for assistance.

 - In the row for the user account, click the icon.